5 Beekman Street: Kelly ownership

-5 Beekman Street's spacious facilities were intended to attract a clientele of lawyers.
+5 Beekman Street's spacious facilities were intended to attract lawyers.
 The Real Estate Record and Guide stated in 1882 that the Tribune, Times, Morse, and Temple Court buildings were close to the courts of the Civic Center, making these buildings ideal for lawyers.
 According to The New York Times, for the first half century of the building's existence, it was "one of the finest office buildings in the city" for several years, with its "homelike" facilities being preferred by lawyers.
 Other firms also took space at the Temple Court Building, including labor unions, advertisers, insurance firms, labor unions, and detectives.
 One long-term tenant was mapmaker E. Belcher Hyde Company, which occupied the building from 1895 to 1939.
-Another was the Tobacco Merchants' Association of the United States, formed in 1915 to end a trade war between different parties in the tobacco industry, which collectively participated in $700 million of trade every year.
+Another was the Tobacco Merchants' Association of the United States, which collectively participated in $700 million of trade annually in 1915 and was reported two years later as having the world's largest tobacco-related library.
 Upon Silliman's 1901 death, American Architect and Building News called the building "popular and profitable".

 On April 2, 1893, between 6:30 and 7:30 am, a fire started in room 725 of the annex, a typist's office.
 The fire was likely lit by an electric wire crossing an electric light, and was then spread through the interior pine walls and the openings facing the light court.
 There were no deaths: the annex's only occupants, a resident janitor and his wife who lived on the annex's tenth floor, were able to escape.
 However, damage to the top four floors of the annex was severe, and 53 rooms were greatly damaged.
 The structure of the building and annex was not damaged.
 The construction industry scrutinized the fire, as it had been one of the largest fires in a "fireproof" building to date.